Research In Action

 - Promote improved practice driving that focuses not only on the quantity but also the diversity of environments in which novice drivers practice with adult passengers.

 - Strengthen the enforcement of seat belt, distracted driving and drunk/drugged driving laws.

 - Increase the focus of educational/training and rehabilitation efforts for teen drivers who receive citations for traffic violations.

 - Recognize the individual driver training needs of teens with risk factors and customize their training – patterning after the Individualized Educational Plans that these teens might have in their schools.

 At the same time, the U.S. must evaluate its policies on teens’ access to firearms.

 As my colleague Ruth Abaya wrote in a previous post, reframing gun violence as a public health issue is essential to changing how the U.S. handles the issue.
 This requires a two-pronged approach: Policy efforts to reduce teens’ access to guns, such as enforcing universal background checks and Child Access Prevention laws, which must be accompanied by policies that address the reasons youth feel the need to access guns -- to protect themselves and their families.

-CHOP’s Violence Prevention Initiative (VPI) is committed to prevention efforts to decrease the number of children and adolescents injured or killed by gun violence through research, clinical and community practice, and education.
+CHOP’s Center for Violence Prevention, formerly Violence Prevention Initiative, is committed to prevention efforts to decrease the number of children and adolescents injured or killed by gun violence through research, clinical and community practice, and education.

 The new study presents a call-to-action for the U.S. Both motor vehicles and firearms can be deadly and should be treated as such, particularly in the hands of adolescents who may not be developmentally ready to handle the responsibilities and risks.
 Although the U.S. has made great strides in protecting children, we need to reaffirm our commitment to programs that work while exploring new policies and mindsets to further reduce teen injuries and deaths from motor vehicles accidents and gun violence.